demo123attack/Artifact-CCS24/README.md

 ## Experiment Results (Avaiable on Zenodo)

-We used [code/test.py](https://github.com/demo123attack/Artifact-CCS24/blob/main/code/test.py) with the [models/best](https://github.com/demo123attack/Artifact-CCS24/blob/main/models/best/README.md) to evaluate the effectiveness of our classifier on the *test* dataset. **Due to restrictions on large files, for example, the size of the best performance model (model/best) exceeds 1GB.**
+We used [code/test.py](https://github.com/demo123attack/Artifact-CCS24/blob/main/code/test.py) with the [models/best](https://github.com/demo123attack/Artifact-CCS24/blob/main/models/best/README.md) to evaluate the effectiveness of our classifier on the *test* dataset. **Some files in this GitHub repository are incomplete.
+Due to restrictions on large files, for example, the size of the best performance model (model/best) exceeds 1GB.
+Please download the complete files from Zenodo.**

 Our text classifier achieved an accuracy of 99.92%, a precision of 94.59%, and a recall of 99.06% as demonstrated in:
 ```